The 20 Best Laryngeal Cleft Doctors Near Me in Washington, US

 Offers Telehealth

-David Horn is a General Surgeon in Seattle, Washington.
+David Horn is a General Surgeon practicing medicine in Seattle, Washington.
 Dr. Horn is rated as a Distinguished provider by MediFind in the treatment of Laryngeal Cleft.
-His top areas of expertise are Laryngeal Cleft, Hearing Loss, Mondini Dysplasia, Adenoidectomy, and Myringotomy.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Laryngeal Cleft, Hearing Loss, Mondini Dysplasia, Adenoidectomy, and Myringotomy.

 Learn about our expert tiers